EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 `;
 ```

-It is as if we were looking at HTML code.
+It is as if we were looking at only HTML code.
 Imagine how great it is to read code like this instead of concatenated strings with lots of addition signs and quotes.
-Let’s implement a ```function``` which generates the options of a select tag:
+Let’s implement a function which generates the options of a select tag:

 ```javascript
 function generateOptions(input) { //format of [{key, value}, …] is expected